Programming-Systems-Lab/dyclink/README.md

 ./scripts/dyclink\_sim.sh -target ./path/to/your/graphrepo1

-For not boosting the number of detected code relatives, you can set "exclPkg" in your configuration file as false to exclude the comparison between methods that invoke the same callees.
+For not boosting the number of detected code relatives, you can set "exclPkg" in your configuration file as true to exclude the comparison between methods that invoke the same callees.

 You can assign two graph repositories, which compare every pair of graphs (one from graphrepo1 while the other one from graphrepo2):
 ./scripts/dyclink\_sim.sh -target /path/to/your/graphrepo1 -test /path/to/your/graphrepo2